GiacomoLaw/blog/_posts/2019-02-19-cmd-everywhere.md

 ![Path]({{ site.baseurl }}/images/2019-02-19-cmd/batfiles.png)

 I use this a lot when working with this blog and a few other Jekyll sites.
 It lets me serve, and build them, in a second instead of having to type out the command.

+If you want to see a few of my .bat files, you [can do so in this Github repository](https://github.com/GiacomoLaw/bat-files).